uchicago-capp-camp-2025/python-lab/README.md

 For example, there is no value Python can give for `"hello" + 123`, since this code adds variables of `str` and `int` type.
 So instead, you will see a `TypeError`.

 Fix the `TypeError` that arises, and you should be able to begin to play the game.
+Before you do, make another commit.

 ## Part 3 - Runtime Error